Literature / A Wizard in Rhyme

-- Alternate History: The timeline split when Romulus and Remus fought, in this version Remus won and Reme became famous for it's peacemaking and negotiation prowess.
+- Alternate History: The timeline split when Romulus and Remus fought.
+In this version Remus won and Reme became famous for it's peacemaking and negotiation prowess.

 - The Atoner: Father Brunel became a priest to find forgiveness for his curse and resist temptation.
 (He is cursed to transform into a werewolf if he starts feeling lust)

-- Bare-Fisted Monk: Saul Bremener
+- Bare-Fisted Monk: Saul Bremener.

 - Distracted by the Sexy: a lot of female characters try this at different times.

-- Special mention to Sayeesa, a lust witch, who's power invokes this at all times, and proves instrumental in the final battle Her Majesty's Wizard.
+- Special mention to Sayeesa, a lust witch, who's power invokes this at all times, and proves instrumental in the final battle of Her Majesty's Wizard.

 - Fantastic Racism

-- Fish Out of Temporal Water: Matthew.
+- Fish out of Temporal Water: Matthew.
 It's in his favor, though, and other characters are willing to overlook his 20th-century eccentricities for the sake of his brilliant wizardry.